-As with any dog, especially giant breeds, the key is to start training early and be consistent.
-Your dog will need to know his place in the family before they weigh as much as you do, or you could face major behavioral issues that will be difficult to address.
+As with any dog, especially giant breeds, start training early and be consistent.
 Known as smart dogs with an independent streak, the Caucasian shepherd can be difficult to obedience train, though Albrecht says he has found them easier to train than other giant breeds.
 "They're very fast learners, and two of my mixed-breed Caucasians are currently in training to be service dogs," Albrecht says.

-All giant and large breed owners need to educate themselves about bloat, a condition that is hard to spot and can kill a dog in two hours.
+All giant and large breed owners need to educate themselves about bloat, a condition that is hard to spot and life-threatening.
 Coffey explains this happens when the stomach twists and cuts off the dog's blood supply, sending them into shock.
 "Sadly, by the time the dog owner gets their dog to the vet, it'll be too late to save them," Coffey says.
-"Thankfully there's an easy fix where the stomach is stapled or stitched to the animal's body cavity and is no longer able to rotate."
-The procedure is something all large-breed owners should discuss with their vet; it's often done when a dog is being spayed or neutered.
+"Thankfully, there's an easy fix where the stomach is stapled or stitched to the animal's body cavity and is no longer able to rotate."
+The procedure is something all Caucasian owners should discuss with their vet; it's often done when a dog is being spayed or neutered.

 The Caucasian shepherd is an ancient breed, so old they are first mentioned as being used by Armenian armies in the 1st Century BC.
 Originating in the Caucasus Mountains, which intersect Europe and Asia, the roots of this breed can be traced back to ancient Balkan sheepdogs and Asian mastiffs.
 Not surprisingly, considering their size and intimidation factor, these dogs were originally bred to guard herds of sheep, flocks of domesticated fowl, and homes from predators and intruders.
 They were bred for their size, intelligence, loyalty, confidence, and a thick waterproof coat that meant they could withstand even the harshest of environments.

 First introduced as show dogs in Germany in the 1930s, the breed has gained popularity in North America in recent years though are still considered relatively rare.
-The Caucasian shepherd is not an AKC registered breed, but in 1996 was entered into the AKC Foundation Stock Service, which allows breeders to keep records with the AKC as purebreds, and for them to compete in AKC Companion events (obedience, rally, tracking, and agility).
-Breeders hope ultimately the Caucasian shepherd will become AKC recognized, as it is already recognized by kennel clubs in other countries.
+The Caucasian shepherd is not an AKC registered breed, but in 1996 the dogs were entered into the AKC Foundation Stock Service, which allows breeders to keep records with the AKC as purebreds and for the dogs to compete in AKC Companion events (obedience, rally, tracking, and agility).
+Breeders hope ultimately the Caucasian shepherd will become AKC recognized, as the dogs are already recognized by kennel clubs in other countries.